 |Ablative||nōmine (nōmin – e)||nōminibus (nōmin – ibus)|

 Nōmen reveals something important.
 We can see that the case-number suffixes we have identified are simply added to the nominative/accusative/vocative singular form, with only a small change to its second vowel.
-The nom./acc./voc. singular itself has no suffix; instead, it is both a stem and a complete, stand-alone word.
+The N/A/V singular form itself has no suffix; instead, it is both a stem and a complete, stand-alone word.

 Being also a third-declension neuter noun, we should apply this analysis to the corpus group of words.
-When we do, we see that the -us on the end of corpus is not a case-number suffix, but rather an inseparable part of the word’s stem, to which the real endings can be added.
+When we do, we see that the -us on the end of corpus is not a case-number suffix.
+It is instead an inseparable part of the word’s stem, to which the real endings can be added.
 We can therefore call corpus and company ‘s-stems’, and this brings them into line with other neuter nouns of the third and fourth declensions, such as caput or cornū, in that nothing is added to form their nominative/accusative/vocative singular forms.